-Decatur Central High School has a "closed campus."
-A student who needs to leave the building or leave campus at any time must have an official early dismissal pass from his/her SLC office or permission granted by the SLC office.
+Decatur Central High School is a "closed campus."
+A student who needs to leave the building or leave campus at any time must:

+• have an early dismissal pass from his/her SLC office or permission granted by the SLC office

 Students who leave the building or campus without permission or an official early dismissal are subject to disciplinary actions.
 Lunch-time visitors to the building are limited to parents/guardians.
 All visitors must enter through door #1 at the front of the building and sign in at the main office.

-SCHOOL SAFETY COMMITTEE
+SCHOOL SAFETY